AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/profile-substitution.md

 role: User
 level: Intermediate, Experienced
 ---
-# [!UICONTROL Profile Substitution] - Testing email messages using targeted profiles
+# [!UICONTROL Profile Substitution] - Test email messages using targeted profiles

 This video explains how you can test your email messages using [!UICONTROL Profile Substitution].
 It covers the following use case: